 I am always developing new ways of preparing designs for construction.
 Through parametric modeling and scripting, I generate quantitative and qualitative design analysis and schedules.
 Image: Wyandanch-OLIN

-One of my most exciting experiments was creating an agent-based design tool for our New York City Housing Authority project.
+One of my most exciting projects of late is creating an agent-based design tool for interpreting landscapes.
 There are many factors and layers of data used when laying out a site.
-The code I wrote used a few concurrent solutions to pick ideal locations for site program and to shape and coordinate the spatial components.
+The system I am working on uses agent to seek ideal areas for site program and to shape and coordinate the spatial components.

 As part of Salish Sea Lab and the Vancouver Biennale, I coded a virtual ecosytem, where different classes of organisms exchanged nutrients.
 They live, die, flourish, and falter based on the nutrients they can access.

 To understand biodiversity and ecological mutualisms along the Singapore Rail corridor, we created a visualization of as many species as we could gather information on.
 "Ringer" is a python platform that I developed to create our visualization.